flogvit/probability/README.md

 I like to verify things programmatically.
 It is usually easier to understand the logic in a test than in mathematical equations.
 It does not prove anything, but it gives us an easy way of seeing some numbers.
-And it is much easier to understand numbers and equations.
+And it is much easier to understand numbers than equations.

 This repo will try to include a lot of typical probability questions an average person could think of.